The Changeling Game, Chapter 18

 She wondered if her father would be mortified by what she was doing.

 She had, after all, cut through virtually every safeguard he had ever designed, because she knew the designs as intimately as if she had created them herself.
-That, she realized, was one handle she would have absolutely no control over: if anybody realized that the compromised systems had a designer in common, John MacNamera, who had a missing daughter her age…
+That, she realized, was one handle she would have absolutely no control over: if anybody spotted that the compromised systems had a designer in common, John MacNamera, who had a missing daughter her age…

 It didn’t matter.
 Not now.
 There was nothing she could do about it, anyway.